Frequency-Domain Characterization of Load Demand from Electrified Highways: Introduction

-Previous works predict the average amount of power consumed by the ER infrastructure~\cite{sauter2024power}.
+Previous work predicts the average power consumption of the ER infrastructure~\cite{sauter2024power}.
 Such DWPT load predictions are crucial for system operators to conduct unit commitment, economic dispatch, and power flow studies, as well as determine market prices~\cite{xie2016sequential}.
 Using similar DWPT load predictions, researchers have also designed battery storage systems and control mechanisms to regulate voltage on the distribution grid feeding the ER~\cite{newbolt2023diverse}.
 Reference \cite{liu2023bilevel} studies the optimal location of DWPT lanes, and \cite{newbolt2024feasibility} investigates the vehicle-to-grid power transfer capabilities during blackouts.

-While hourly-averaged load profiles of DWPT loads are essential for grid scheduling, they cannot predict the impact of ERs on power grid frequency dynamics.
+While hourly-averaged DWPT load profiles are essential for grid scheduling, they cannot predict the impact of ERs on power grid frequency dynamics.
 Because stationary EV loads are approximately constant over finer time scales, they have not been a concern for exciting power system oscillations.
 On the contrary, dynamic EV loads are time-varying and thus pose the risk of introducing oscillations into the power grid.
-To model the dynamic impact of a DWPT system, its load demand needs to be studied at the timescale of seconds.
+To model the dynamic impact of a DWPT system, its load demand must be studied at the second timescale.
 By assessing the shape of the DWPT frequency spectrum, grid operators can evaluate whether ERs could introduce frequency oscillations into transmission systems.